Theories of Consciousness (tcc)

 Core claim: Consciousness is identical with integrated information (Φ).
 A system is conscious to the degree that it is both differentiated (capable of many possible states) and integrated (cannot be decomposed into independent subsystems without information loss).
 The theory provides a mathematical formalism for quantifying consciousness.

 The ontological packaging: IIT identifies Φ with consciousness itself — not as a correlate or measure but as an identity.
 This is a strong ontological commitment: consciousness is integrated information, wherever it occurs.
 The commitment carries further implications: any system with nonzero Φ is conscious (panpsychism follows), and certain grid structures could in principle be more conscious than brains.
+The mathematical formalism is a genuine contribution; the identification of that formalism with consciousness is the step that goes beyond the finding.

 Global Neuronal Workspace Theory (GNW)